lewiseydman/factchecker/README.md

 ## 📄 License

-This project is licensed under the MIT License - see the LICENSE file for details.
+This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

+The MIT License allows for maximum adoption and integration of this fact-checking technology across platforms and organizations while requiring only attribution.

 ## 🆘 Support